| Title: | Design of Experiments Suite: Generate and Evaluate Optimal Designs |

 design diagnostics are stored as attributes of the data frame.
 In particular,

-attribute contains the model matrix that was used for power evaluation.
+the modelmatrix attribute contains the model matrix that was used for power evaluation.
 This is

 especially useful if you want to specify the anticipated coefficients to use for power evaluation.
 The model